CCS Infrastructure Planning, SimCCS Improvements and Case Study

 The key objective is to enhance the SimCCS framework through a combination of one or more of software development/coding, graphical user interface (GUI) enhancement, case study development and data collection and visualization, user testing, and conceptual model development.
 We wish to investigate the 45Q credits and as such need to modify the SimCCS 2.0 framework to optimize different time periods.
 Adding temporal variation to SimCCS will raise unforeseen challenges but allow us to investigate new challenging problems.

-Any chosen Fellow would be working alongside a dynamic team based in Los Alamos National Labs with a wide range of backgrounds including computer science, geosciences (e.g., geography, geology), and petroleum engineering.
+Erick C. Jones Jr. started this project as a Mickey Leland Energy Fellow and any student who followed in his footsteps would be working alongside a dynamic team based in Los Alamos National Labs with a wide range of backgrounds including computer science, geosciences (e.g., geography, geology), and petroleum engineering.

 - See Also: